zeitgeistpm/zeitgeist/integration-tests/README.md

 ### Usage Examples (non-exhaustive)

+Most commons commands:

+- `pnpm exec moonwall test zombienet_zeitgeist_upgrade`

+Other moonwall commands:

 - `moonwall` : If you have globally installed moonwall, here is the most minimal entrypoint

 - `pnpm moonwall` : This can be used if locally installed, and will launch the main menu..
+However, there were many bugs experienced when using this cli.

 - `pnpx @moonwall/cli run <ENV_NAME>` : To download and run the latest moonwall binary from npm.js repository, and run a network specified in your config file.